Interstate 87 (New York): Northway Stub (Fuller Road Alternate)

+Lake George Spur

 Auxiliary routes

 The road has three current spur routes, all located along the Thruway portion of I-87.
 I-287 serves as a 99 mi bypass around New York City, beginning at the New Jersey Turnpike in Middlesex County, New Jersey, and ending at I-95 (the New England Thruway) near the Connecticut border in Rye.
 I-287 and I-87 overlap for 19 mi across Westchester and Rockland counties.
-East of the concurrency, I-287 is known as the Cross-Westchester Expressway.
+East of the concurrency, I-287 is known as the Cross Westchester Expressway (it was originally designated as I-187 and I-487).
 The other two spurs, the 2 mi I-587 and the 10 mi I-787, link I-87 to the cities of Kingston and Albany, respectively.

 Two other spurs of I-87 were planned but never constructed, with no plans to sign them in the near future.
 In the Hudson Valley, I-487 would have run along the Hudson River from I-87 and I-287 in Tarrytown to I-84 east of Beacon.
 The other spur, I-687, would have connected I-90 in Albany to I-87 near Albany International Airport in Colonie.
 Both routes were canceled in the 1970s as a result of public opposition.
 Part of what would have been I-487 is now the Croton Expressway, which is part of US 9, and part of what would have been I-687 is now the Albany Airport Connector, which provides direct access between the Northway (I-87) and Albany International Airport.